chrissxMedia/Synology-Bridging/README.md

 This script enables you to create a network bridge between two Ethernet ports on your Synology NAS.
-As it works right now, it will connect ports 0-3 to port 4, but it should be easily customizable, and will be more flexible soon.
+As it works right now, it will connect ports 0-3 to port 4, but it should be easily customizable.

+## Don't

+Using your NAS as a switch might work, but it might _super_ not.
+For us it worked for a while, but every now and then it would just break.
+If you aren't really broke and need to save the 200$ for a switch, you probably should not do this.

 ## Prerequisites